mateus-sartorio/descentralized-pik-with-blockchain-frontend/README.md

 ## ⚖️ License:

-Copyright Universidade Federal do Espirito Santo (Ufes)
+Copyright Universidade Federal do Espirito Santo (UFES)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.